The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Root functions, and detecting flavours of synchronicity

-Our argument is actually complete: the automaton $A$ has all states (there is only one) simultaneously injective and surjective, and so by Proposition \ref{prop:AllStatesHomeosToSynch}, the state $q$ also must act locally as a permutation.
+Our argument is actually complete: the transducer $A$ has all states (there is only one) simultaneously injective and surjective, and so by Proposition \ref{prop:AllStatesHomeosToSynch}, the state $q$ also must act locally as a permutation. \end{proof}